0x566164696D/docker-mutillidae/README.md

     - PhpMyAdmin fixed
     - added logs for nginx\mariadb\php-fp
     - GMT +3 timezone
     - you may change default security level.
-See Dockerfile.
+See Dockerfile
+    - Image size reduced.
+359MB for now.

 ## Steps
 ```